flueke/mesycontrol/doc/sphinx/index.rst

   The are three ways to connect to a MRC:

-  * Connecting the MRC to a local serial or USB port.
+  * Serial Connection: uses a local serial or USB port.
-  * Via a serial server which is connected to the MRC.
+  * TCP Connection: uses a serial server which is connected to the MRC.
-  * Connecting to a (remotely) running *mesycontrol_server* instance.
+  * Mesycontrol Connection: connects to a (remotely) running *mesycontrol_server* instance.

 * Device